Reported air toxics emissions data

 Air toxics emissions data for specific facilities are available for review on the CDPHE Air Pollution Control Division's interactive map of stationary air pollution sources.
 For more information about how to use and access this tool, visit the division’s records management web page.
 The same information is also available by searching the division’s records database.

-Overview of air toxics emissions sources
+Air toxics emissions sources

 Oil and gas extraction is the leading sector for air toxics emissions from stationary sources of pollution across Colorado.
 This is followed by the utilities sector, which includes electricity generation and transmission, gas transmission pipelines, water and wastewater plants, and waste management.
-Manufacturing is the third largest, with non-metallic minerals such as cement and glass, as well as the production of ethanol, pharmaceuticals, food, and metal products contributing the largest air toxics emissions within this sector.
+Manufacturing is the third largest, with non-metallic minerals such as cement and glass, as well as the production of ethanol, pharmaceuticals, food, and metal products, contributing the largest air toxics emissions within this sector.
 The commercial and institutional sector includes a wide variety of facility types, and most of these emissions are from gas stations, fuel wholesalers, and automotive repair shops.

 Figure 1.
 The data comes from the CDPHE Air Pollution Control Division’s Stationary Source APEN database, reflecting the final calendar year 2024 emissions.
 Sectors were assigned based on the North American Industry Classification System (NAICS) code.
 Nearly 3,800 facilities reported one or more air toxic pollutants.